FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 **Which EVP scheme should I use for Icepack?**

-In principle, Icepack should be independent of the scheme used to solve the sea ice dynamic.
+In principle, Icepack should be independent of the scheme used to solve the sea ice dynamics.
 However, at the moment only the standard EVP is supported, while the mEVP and aEVP still show some strange behaviors.
 We are working on solving this issue and we will update this document as soon as progress is made.

 **Can Icepack be configured as the standard FESIM?**